iptch/2024-fall-architectural-katas/C4/C2-container.md

 According to the service-based architecture [ADR-002](/ADR/ADR-002-architecture-style.md) we share the database between different containers to improve the simplicity and testability [ADR-014](/ADR/ADR-014-multiple-services-on-same-database.md).
 For the matches we use an event-based topic [ADR-016](/ADR/ADR-016-matches-published-as-events.md).

-**Important**: The AI models will run as external services as described in [ADR-007](/ADR/ADR-007-flexibility-toward-ai-models.md) to improve the adaptibility and the testability of the system.
+**Important**: The AI models will operate as external services, as outlined in [ADR-007](/ADR/ADR-007-flexibility-toward-ai-models.md), to enhance the system's adaptability and testability.
+These models will serve various purposes, including:

+- **Autofilling company information** for employers,
+- **Generating resume tips** for job candidates,
+- **Generating S.M.A.R.T stories**
+- **Developing features** for the matching algorithm.

 ### Story Container
 - **Anonymize Resume**: Removes all personally identifiable information (PII) from the candidate's resume.